 Whole chickens are funny.
 It’s sounds so simple to cook, but they’re also kind of intimidating!
 At least they were for me.
-It took me a while before I felt like I was able to do this <sorta> well.
+It took me a while before I felt like I was able to do this.

 I do this old school, in a Dutch oven.
 I’m sure an instant pot or a crock pot would do just fine, but I like my Dutch Oven.

-There are a variety of things I use the leftover chicken for.
+There are a also a variety of things I use the leftover chicken and/or veggies for.
 Depending on how much is left, I’ll usually make chicken enchiladas, a chicken pasta, chicken soup or chicken salad out of the leftovers.

 But I digress.
 For the whole roasted chicken, I start with the most important step: remove the gizzards from the cavity under the legs!
 It’s a little gross at first, but you can do it!
 I believe in you!
 Now you can rinse the whole thing off.
 I usually just use a big bowl or I clean the sink and just do it in there.